Interview: Kim Cameron on Positive Leadership Research

-“I think the environment creates more stress and pressure and there’s more impatience, criticism and cynicism.
-Certainly at this moment the USA is rife with conflict, criticism and negativity.
+“I think the environment creates more stress and pressure, and there’s more impatience, criticism, and cynicism.
+Certainly, at this moment the USA is rife with conflict, criticism, and negativity.
 On the other hand, we study organizations because we have seen that it is possible to create organizations that foster positive virtuousness

 I’ll tell you the example of my colleague.
 One of her daughters was abused by the babysitter, a very traumatic experience.
-She has a joint appointment at the psychology department and our business school.
-Her psychology coworkers are wonderful people but they reacted: “Yeah, bad things happen, better get over it.”
+She has a joint appointment in the psychology department and our business school.
+Her psychology coworkers are wonderful people, but they reacted: “Yeah, bad things happen, better get over it.”
 Her business school colleagues were very sensitive, empathetic and compassionate.
 Her conclusion was: this is not only an individual attribute but organizations can create a kind culture and enable virtuousness to flourish.
 That started the research of positive virtues at an organizational level.

 The job and duty of a leader is to help create an organization where it is easy to be supportive and to practice virtuousness, compassion and kindness.
 Where it is legitimate and natural to even love one another.
 When that happens, the data is very clear: organizational performance goes up.”